slingshot-ai/examples/example-dreambooth/README.md

 1. Clone this repo
 2. Select 30 - 50 images of you in various outfits, backgrounds, and expressions and place them in a folder called **instance_images**.
    1. (Optional) If you plan to use captions for these images, create a second folder called **captions**.
 Caption file names must match the filename of their corresponding image.
-4. Place these folders inside a folder called `dreambooth_input_data` inside your project directory.
+3. Place these folders inside a folder called `dreambooth_input_data` inside your project directory.
 The following snippet showcases an example directory structure.

 ```bash
 $ ls dreambooth_input_data

 captions        instance_images
 ```

 #### 1.2 Uploading instance images to Slingshot:

 In order to use your images for training, we have to make them accessible in the environment Slingshot uses to run your training script.
-We can use Artifacts for this.
+We'll use Artifacts to do this.
 A Slingshot Artifact is simply a file or folder that you can mount onto Runs, Deployments, or Apps to make these files accessible to your code.
 Let's create one for our instance images.

 ```bash
 $ slingshot artifact upload dreambooth_input_data --tag dreambooth_input_data
 ```

 Notice that we've associated a tag to our artifact.
 This makes it easy to reference this artifact in other places and attach it wherever we want.
-If you take a peek inside the slingshot.yaml file, you'll see a section that mounts this tag (`dreambooth_input_data`) to our training run.
+If you take a peek inside the `slingshot.yaml` file, you'll see a section that mounts this tag (`dreambooth_input_data`) to our training run.

 ```bash
 - mode: DOWNLOAD